peterwittek/peterwittek.com/content/memory-use-of-translating-sdp-problems.md

 Title: Memory use of translating SDP problems
 Date: 2013-07-01 00:01
 Author: Peter
+Category: Python
-Category: Picos, Semidefinite programming, SymPy
+Tags: Python, Semidefinite programming, SymPy
 Slug: memory-use-of-translating-sdp-problems

 Trying to generate the semidefinite programming relaxation of a ground